Teacher Preparation Programs Available at Hanover College

 2020 Completers Employed in Education Related Employment

-100% of program completers were employed in education-related employment for fall 2020
+100% of program completers were confirmed as employed in education-related employment for fall 2020

 13 of 16 completers were employed at full-time classroom teachers